michal-h21/make4ht/README.md

 ## Image conversion and post-processing of the generated files

-`tex4ht` can convert parts of the document to images.
-This is useful for diagrams or complicated math for example.
+\TeX4ht\ can convert parts of the document to images.
+This is useful for diagrams or complicated math, for example.

-The image conversion is configured in a
+By default, the image conversion is configured in a [`.env` file](http://www.tug.org/applications/tex4ht/mn35.html#index35-73001).
-[`.env` file](http://www.tug.org/applications/tex4ht/mn35.html#index35-73001).
 It has a bit strange syntax,  with
 [operating system dependent](http://www.tug.org/applications/tex4ht/mn-unix.html#index27-69005) rules.